 However, one thing is common with most chest sizes – variation in style to support your particular needs is a must!

 Within each of these general types, we’ll dive into the specific types of bras that should fill your drawers!

-Luckily, the fashion trends have shifted and these are now some of the cutest, sexiest, and comfortable bras out there!
+Luckily, the fashion trends have shifted and these are now some of the cutest, sexiest, and most comfortable bras out there!
 So what types of bras fit into this category?

-While it can be somewhat subjective, basic styles of everyday bras include:
+While it can be somewhat subjective, basic styles of every day bras include:

 T-shirt bras are the most classic of all bras options by offering the lowest profile and most versatile of fits.
 These bras have molded, smooth cups and offer either seamless or underwire options.

 - This versatile T-shirt bra shapes and smoothes underneath your favorite tops